isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Processing.md

 ## Q: How does Audio Processing Bypass work?

 In order to implement audio process bypassing, the plug-in can export a parameter which is additionally and exclusively flagged as having the attribute kIsBypass.
-When the user activates the plug-in bypass in the host, like all parameter changes, this is sent as part of the parameter data passed to the [IAudioProcessor::process](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#a6b98eb31cf38ba96a28b303c13c64e13) method.
+When the user activates the plug-in bypass in the host, like all parameter changes, this is sent as part of the parameter data passed to the [Vst:: IAudioProcessor::process](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#a6b98eb31cf38ba96a28b303c13c64e13) method.

 The implementation of the bypass feature is entirely the responsibility of the plug-in:

-The [IIAudioProcessor::process](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#a6b98eb31cf38ba96a28b303c13c64e13) method will continue to be called.
+The [Vst:: IAudioProcessor::process](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#a6b98eb31cf38ba96a28b303c13c64e13) method will continue to be called.
 The plug-in must take care of artifact-free switching (ramping/fade-in/fade-out, parallel processing or algorithm changes) and must also provide a delayed action if the plug-in has a latency and be sure that the output buffers are providing a copy of the input buffers (eventually delayed).
 No need to copy the input buffers to the output buffers when the pointers are the same and the plug-in has no latency!

 This is the choice of the plug-in to handle/process the bypass (like any other parameters) sample-accurate (by using the sampleOffset of the parameter change) or audio block based (not recommended when the audio block length is too large > 1024).